forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-lwc/README.md

 Before you set up this extension

-* Make sure that you have [Visual Studio Code](https://code.visualstudio.com/download) v1.26 or later.
+- Make sure that you have [Visual Studio Code](https://code.visualstudio.com/download) v1.26 or later.

-* Install the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) to get all the required dependencies.
+- Install the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) to get all the required dependencies.

-## Features Provided by This Extension

-* Notification of HTML and JavaScript file errors or compiler warnings

-* ESLint configuration for Lightning web components
-    * Errors and warnings appear in JavaScript files
-    * Hover over code to display warning messages
-    * Click the displayed message for available code actions

-* Auto-completion for resources in JavaScript files
-    * Static resources
-    * Custom label imports
-    * Lightning web components imports from the core `lwc` module

-* Auto-completion for resources in HTML files
-    * Tags and attributes for standard `lightning` namespace Lightning web components
-    * Tags and attributes for custom `c` namespace Lightning web components
-    * Lightning web components directives in related HTML files

-* Help documentation when you hover over standard `lightning` namespace Lightning web components or attributes

-* Click navigation from HTML files to the main JavaScript file for custom `c` namespace Lightning web components and attributes
+## Documentation

+All documentation is found on the [Salesforce Extensions for Visual Studio Code Documentation](https://forcedotcom.github.io/salesforcedx-vscode) site.

 ## Bugs and Feedback